Publication 939 (12/2018), General Rule for Pensions and Annuities

 • You’ve tried repeatedly to contact the IRS but no one has responded, or the IRS hasn’t responded by the date promised.

 TAS works to resolve large-scale problems that affect many taxpayers.
-If you know of one of these broad issues, please report it to us at IRS.gov/SAMS.
+If you know of one of these broad issues, report it to them at IRS.gov/SAMS.

 Publication 939 - Additional Material